0xLet/SwiftUIKit/documentation/Label.md

 ### `title2(_:)`

+Creates a UILabel with the font of .title2

 ``` swift
 class func title2(_ text: String) -> Label
 ```

 ### `title3(_:)`

+Creates a UILabel with the font of .title3

 ``` swift
 class func title3(_ text: String) -> Label